 - Instability in the knee

 - Pain in the back of the knee

 - Decreased range of motion in the knee joint

 - Inability to extend the injured leg

-For an ACL Tear: Treatment for an ACL tear will vary on two main factors: (a) The severity of the injury, and (b) the patient’s lifestyle.
+Treatment for an ACL tear will vary on two main factors: (a) The severity of the injury, and (b) the patient’s lifestyle.
 For minor injuries or for a person who has either a sedentary lifestyle or low activity level, conservative treatment such as physical therapy may suffice.
-However, an athlete and/or someone with a fully torn ligament will need surgery.
+However, an athlete and/or someone with a fully torn ligament will require surgery.

-For an MCL Tear: Minor MCL injuries heal on their own.
+Minor MCL injuries can heal on their own.
 Home remedies include icing the injury for 15 to 20 minutes at a time, resting, wearing a compression sleeve, and keeping the injured leg elevated.
 While surgery is highly unlikely, you should still go to the doctor for a thorough examination of the injured joint to avoid complications.

 ACL Tear and MCL Tear Prevention

 While some injuries are hard to prevent, you can lower the likelihood of an ACL tear by warming up and doing stretching exercises before playing sports.
 Also, stay hydrated and pay close attention to proper nutrition for your sports of preference.
 This will prevent muscle fatigue and a change in athletic form.